 Dr. Sandra Fahy has been a close friend of mine since we first met, shortly after she arrived in Seoul.
 I couldn’t be more proud of her for reasons that are quite evident in this interview, which we did in September of this year.
-We plan to do two posts, one on the story behind her book and a second on the book itself, entitled The Biography of Loss: Collective Suffering and Social Fracture in North Korea.
+We plan to do two posts, one on the story behind her book and a second on the book itself, entitled Marching through Suffering: Loss and Survival in North Korea.

 It began with my fascination with the holocaust as reflected in the arts, philosophy, psychology and the writings of genocide survivors.
 When I was majoring in literature in Canada, I read the works of Aleksandr Solzhenitsyn and Viktor Frankl and Alexander Kimel, which were really insightful into the dynamics of suffering.
 I studied famine and social suffering for my master’s degree in interdisciplinary studies, and I discovered that famine survivors had produced nothing like the work done by survivors of other crimes against humanity.
 There are two autobiographies, Grass Soup and My Bodhi Tree by Zhang Xianliang, a Chinese writer who survived the Great Leap Forward.
 A group in Canada collected oral testimonies from survivors of the Ukrainian genocide famine.
 Other than that, the writers are historians or journalists, so maybe 99.9% of the material was written by people who were never there.
 John Steinbeck wrote Grapes of Wrath and East of Eden, excellent books that describe the experience beautifully, but he was not a survivor of it.
 The absence of work is astounding considering that famine is a human experience of Biblical proportions which is known to all people and all places.